anishasukhija/redefynn/README.md

 - **Frontend**: React with TypeScript, Vite
 - **Styling**: TailwindCSS with custom UI components
 - **Backend**: Supabase (PostgreSQL, Authentication)
-- **Deployment**: [Your deployment platform]
+- **Deployment**: Vercel

 ## Contributing

 This is a closed-source project.
-For questions or business inquiries, please contact [contact information].
+For questions or business inquiries, please contact redefynnhq@gmail.com

 ## Security